0xDEADFED5/ps_tiny11/README.md

 Limit Dump Collection,
 Turn off desktop gadgets,
 Turn off collection of InPrivate Filtering data,
-Turn off routine remediation (ask user what to do when malware is found),
 Disallow Microsoft Edge to pre-launch at Windows startup, when the system is idle, and each time Microsoft Edge is closed,
 Disallow Microsoft Edge to start and load the Start and New Tab page at Windows startup and each time Microsoft Edge is closed,
 Disable news and interests on the taskbar,